 Karpf notes that, for Dutch speakers, whose native society doesn’t significantly differentiate between its image of the ideal male and the ideal female, there are few differences between the male and female voice.

 That begins to address the biology and the culture – both of which are unlikely to change (even with professional coaching).
 What can be addressed and altered over time is the learned behavior that is contributing to the problem.

-Here are three reasons why grown women sometimes sound like little girls:
+Here are three reasons why grown women sometimes sound like girls:

 3. Because it works!
-Many women are unaware of the fact that they're using this softer, sing-song-y tone of voice.
-However, they are smart enough to know that something in their communication system IS working for them, preventing difficult conversations and direct feedback, and not being held accountable for tough decisions.
+Many women are unaware of the fact that they're using this softer, sing-song tone of voice.
+However, they are smart enough to know that something about their communication is working for them, perhaps preventing difficult conversations and direct feedback, and not being held accountable for tough decisions.
 What may temporarily boost their confidence may undermine their credibility down the road.

 Once women hear themselves the way others hear them, see how their learned behaviors may be both serving them and holding them back, and then master the mindsets and skills needed to lead with confidence and conviction, their voices begin to reflect that confidence and conviction too.